SamMed05/c-cpp-notes/docs/cpp/casting.md

 ---

 C++ is a **statically-typed language**.
-This means that the programmer has to explicitly declare the data type when they create a piece of data (variables, parameters, return values…); in this way the type of some data is known at *compile-time* instead of at *run-time*.
+This means that the programmer has to explicitly declare the data type when they create a piece of data (variables, parameters, return values…); in this way, the type of some data is known at *compile-time* instead of at *run-time*.
 Usually, these types are also fixed: an `int` variable, for example, will keep that type for the lifetime of the program and it won't change its type once assigned.